Taylor Farms

-Taylor Fresh Foods (known colloquially as Taylor Farms) is an American-based producer of fresh-cut fruits and vegetables.
-It is based in Salinas, California.
-Taylor Farms was founded by former Fresh Express (now Chiquita) founder and CEO Bruce Taylor in 1995.
+Taylor Fresh Foods, Inc., doing business as Taylor Farms, is an American-based producer of fresh-cut fruits and vegetables, based in Salinas, California.
+The company was founded by former Fresh Express (now Chiquita) founder and CEO Bruce Taylor in 1995.
 As of 2009, Taylor Farms was ranked as the world's largest salad and fresh-cut vegetable processor.
-The company distributes their produce through third parties such as Golden State Foods to several California school districts and chain restaurants, such as McDonald's and Chipotle Mexican Grill.
+The company distributes its produce through third parties.

 History

-Taylor Farms was established by Bruce Taylor, a third-generation member of a family engaged in the fresh produce industry.
-Prior to Taylor Farms, Bruce Taylor founded Fresh Express, which Wahquita Brands later acquired.
+Taylor Farms was established by Bruce Taylor, a third-generation member of a family in the fresh produce industry.
+Prior to Taylor Farms, Bruce Taylor founded Fresh Express, which Chiquita Brands later acquired from Performance Food Group.
 In 1995, Bruce Taylor and a group of partners founded Taylor Farms.

 In May 2011, Taylor Farms acquired River Ranch Fresh Foods, LLC, incorporating it as a wholly owned subsidiary.
 However, River Ranch later closed operations in 2013.

-In August 2015, the company moved their headquarters to Salinas, California.
+In August 2015, the company moved their headquarters to downtown Salinas, California.

+Taylor Farms acquired Earthbound Farm in 201 and in April 2024, acquired FarmWise, an agricultural technology robotics company specializing in precision weeding and thinning products.

+The company took an approximate 16% stake in Pacific Valley Bancorp in 2025.
+In 2025 the company donated $2.1 million to super PACs, including $1 million to Make America Great Again Inc., and previously donated $800,000 to Americans for Prosperity's super PAC, AFP Action.
+It also hired Sidley Austin to lobby on behalf of the company beginning in 2025, spending over $850,000 on the effort.

 Operations

-Taylor Farms supplies many of the largest supermarket chains and foodservice restaurants in the United States.
-Taylor Farms headquarters are located in Salinas, California with 2,000 employees; and with regional processing plants in various locations.
+Taylor Farms supplies many of the largest supermarket chains and food service restaurants in the United States.
+Taylor Farms headquarters are located in Salinas, California, with 2,000 employees; and with regional processing plants in various locations.

 Taylor Farms has faced difficulties with labor shortages, labor contractors, and salaries.
 In addition, the company has been subject to claims that they abused the 'temporary worker' contractors by keeping the 'temporary' employees as low-salaried long-term employees.

 In 2012, Taylor Farms introduced fuel cell technology as an energy efficiency development, cutting energy costs at one facility by 30%.
 The company has also developed a facility utilizing power co-generation, wind, and solar energy.

+Taylor Farms has supplied foods to Chipotle Mexican Grill, Costco, Golden State Foods, Jack in the Box, Markon, McDonald's, Olive Garden, Performance Food Group, Red Lobster, Sysco, Subway, US Foods, Walmart, and Yum!
+Brands (including KFC, Pizza Hut, and Taco Bell).
+It also sells food like bagged salad mixes under its own Taylor Farms brand.
+Taylor Farms has more than 25,000 employees and 30 processing plants.

+They reported that its products account for approximately 40% of salad kits sold at U.S. grocery stores, highlighting the company's significant position in the prepared fresh-produce market.